jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught programmer

 - ⚙️ Working on [E-commerce Firebase]
-- 🎲 I'am currently React and nodejs
+- 🎲 I'am currently learning React and nodejs
 - 📌 Next thing to do: Learn express and mongodb
 - 📚 I normally like to learn new things everyday
 - 📕 2021 Goals: Trying to get confortable using python, learn new languages, get a job